 (Adorable and generous Emmanuel, a man with a malicious eye, knows better than anyone how to express the character of his terroir and his various plots by making these unique cuvées…)

-From that very first gaze onwards I get the gut feeling we might get along brilliantly.
-But at that moment I have yet no idea I would become a regular visitor in Montgueux, which – to be honest – has been one of the best things happening lately.
+From that first gaze, I get the gut feeling we might get along brilliantly.
+But at that moment I have no idea I would become a regular visitor in Montgueux, which – to be honest – has been one of the best things happening lately.
 Five visits behind, I’m already drooling over the next.

-Our epic 7-hour and 16-bottle visit ends up at Aux Crieurs de Vin, the best spot to enjoy Aubois artesan champagnes and natural wines in the nearby city of Troyes.
-Me and Toni (my #1 fellow traveller in Champagne) say good night to Manu at 2.30am.
+Our epic 7-hour and 16-bottle visit ends up at Aux Crieurs de Vin, the best spot to enjoy artesan champagnes from the Aube and all kinds of natural wines in the nearby city of Troyes.
+At 2:30 am we say good night to Manu.
 As he inhales the last puff of his cigarette, I don’t feel sad because I know I’d be back as soon as possible.

 ”I am a simple man and do just what I have to.”